cdktf/cdktf-provider-cloudflare/docs/workersScript.python.md

 The contents of a _redirects file (used to apply redirects or proxy paths ahead of asset serving).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/workers_script#redirects WorkersScript#redirects}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/workers_script#redirects WorkersScript#redirects}

 ---

 ###### `run_worker_first`<sup>Optional</sup> <a name="run_worker_first" id="@cdktf/provider-cloudflare.workersScript.WorkersScriptAssetsOutputReference.putConfig.parameter.runWorkerFirst"></a>

-- *Type:* bool | cdktf.IResolvable
+- *Type:* typing.Mapping[typing.Any]

-When true, requests will always invoke the Worker script.
+When a boolean true, requests will always invoke the Worker script.

 Otherwise, attempt to serve an asset matching the request, falling back to the Worker script.
+When a list of strings, contains path rules to control routing to either the Worker or assets.
+Glob (*) and negative (!) rules are supported.
+Rules must start with either '/' or '!/'.
+At least one non-negative rule must be provided, and negative rules have higher precedence than non-negative rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/workers_script#run_worker_first WorkersScript#run_worker_first}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/workers_script#run_worker_first WorkersScript#run_worker_first}

 ---